Warsha97/Robot_and_Maze/README.md

 # Robot_and_Maze
-B-machine specification for a Robot starting a maze until it exists the maze.
+B-machine specification for a Robot starting a maze until it exists the maze.<br>
+This also includes the state graph and history graph as .dot files.
+And screen shots of the animator and different states.